Kemy Agustien: Club career

 On 25 September 2015, it was announced that Agustien had signed a contract with the Danish 1st Division side Vendsyssel FF until the end of the year.
 Wearing number 13, the player was struck by injuries and his contract was not extended when it expired on 1 January 2016.

 In March 2016 he signed for Scottish club Hamilton Academical.
 In May 2016 it was announced that he would leave Hamilton at the end of the 2015–16 season.

 Agustien returned to Dutch football for 2016–17, signing a one-year contract with Eerste Divisie club FC Dordrecht.
 He was released by the club on 15 November 2016.
 Following his release from the club, Agustien signed with Filipino club Global F.C., playing in the Philippines Football League.

 Agustien signed for English National League North club Nuneaton Borough on 27 June 2018, but left again by mutual consent before the season started.
-He played twice for Halesowen Town of the Southern League on a non-contract basis, then trained with and appeared as an over-age player for Birmingham City's under-23 team, before joining National League club Barrow on 15 November on a short-term contract.
+He played for Halesowen Town of the Southern League on a non-contract basis, then trained with and appeared as an over-age player for Birmingham City's under-23 team, before joining National League club Barrow on 15 November on a short-term contract.
 He scored twice from 11 appearances in all competitions, and then left the club when a contract extension could not be agreed.

 On 21 March 2019, Agustien signed for another National League club, Wrexham, until the end of the season.
 He made three appearances before being released when his contract expired.
 He signed for Bradford (Park Avenue) of the National League North in late September 2019, and went straight into the starting eleven for their visit to Brackley Town.
 He was substituted after 57 minutes with his team down to ten men and losing 5–0; the final score was 8–0.

 On 30 January 2020 he signed for Mickleover Sports.

 On 12 October 2022, Agustien returned to the National League North when he signed for Kettering Town.

-On 02 December 2022, Agustien joined Southern League Premier Division Central side Hednesford Town.
+On 2 December 2022, Agustien joined Southern League Premier Division Central side Hednesford Town.
+In June 2023, he joined Northern Premier League Premier Division club Matlock Town, leaving the club in September 2023.
+He subsequently joined Southern League Premier Division Central club Alvechurch.